opensorcerer20/quizapp/README.md

         -   [ ] does not respond to very first click with no setting, so no default is set upon launch
     -   [ ] order list by name, date added
     -   [ ] decklistmenu and deckrenamemodal need to include quizmodal and basebg3
+    -   [ ] hamburger menu: about points to repository

 -   [ ] add hamburger menu with tip (needs llc name)
     -   [ ] (free users only) tips: after certain amount of uses, tip popup with option to "dont show again"